-It has broccoli in it, how bad can it be?
-Depending on how its prepared, one cup of cream of broccoli soup could set you back almost 500 calories!
-(Wouldn't you rather have dessert?)
-Make your own soup at home using lighter ingredients, or try any of these filling, diet-friendly soup recipes instead.
+It has broccoli in it, how calorically-dense can it be?
+Depending on how its prepared, one cup of cream of broccoli soup could set you back almost 500 calories.
+To lighten it up, make your own soup at home, or try any of these filling, diet-friendly soup recipes instead.

 While salmon is a very healthy protein source, it's not as light on calories as you might think.
-One salmon fillet (about a 6-ounce serving) could have about 400 calories and 20 grams of fat, according to the FDA.
-Keep your serving size in check (3 ounces or about the size of your checkbook) and prepare yours at home (we love this recipe for Roasted Herb Salmon) to avoid access calories while still reaping the health benefits of this delish fish.
+One salmon fillet (about a 6-ounce serving) could have about 400 calories and 20 grams of fat, according to the according to the FDA.
+Keep your serving size in check (3 ounces or about the size of your checkbook) and prepare yours at home if you want to avoid a high-calorie dish while still reaping the health benefits.

-Sure, guacamole is packed with heart-healthy and potassium-rich avocados, but don't forget it's also packed with calories.
-One cup (which sounds like a lot but is easy to eat during a party, especially when you add calories from chips for dipping) contains about 360 calories.
-Enjoy guac in moderation, and trade your chips for veggies to keep it waistline friendly.
+Guacamole is packed with heart-healthy and potassium-rich avocados, and it's also packed with calories.
+One cup (which sounds like a lot but is easy to eat during a party) contains about 360 calories.
+If you want to max out on guac, you can still trade your chips for veggies to cut out some calories.

-Granola is often portrayed as a health food, but did you know that one cup of homemade granola can serve up a full dinner's worth of calories?
-At 597 calories and a whopping 29.4 grams of fat per cup (exact totals may differ based on ingredients), this is one of those 'health' foods you should skip if you want to lose weight.
+One cup of homemade granola can serve up a full meal's worth of calories.
+At 597 calories and a whopping 29.4 grams of fat per cup (exact totals may differ based on ingredients), this is one of the foods you should skip if you want to lose weight.

-Watch out for this creamy, calorie-rich rice dish.
-A 1-cup serving can easily weigh in at 600 calories (or more).
-Enjoy this much lighter (and easy-to-make) recipe for Wild Mushroom Risotto instead.
+A 1-cup serving of this creamy dish can easily weigh in at 600 calories (or more).
+For a much lighter (and easy-to-make) alternative, try this recipe for wild mushroom risotto.

-Air popped popcorn can be a great low-calorie snack, but not all kernels are created equal.
-One small bag of popcorn at the movie theater could be loaded with up to 630 calories and 50 grams of fat!
-Your best bet is to pop your own at home and sneak it into the theater or buy a kid's size from the concession stand (and still share it).
+Air-popped popcorn can be a low-calorie snack, but when you add butter, not so much.
+One small bag of popcorn at the movie theater could be loaded with up to 630 calories and 50 grams of fat.
+If you want to keep the calorie count low, your best bet is to pop your own at home and sneak it into the theater or buy a kid's size from the concession stand (and still share it).

 Don't be fooled—even though most are fat-free, many pretzels can contain more than 200 calories per serving (and for very little nutrition).
-If you do want to munch on a few, dish out a single serving and then put away the bag so you aren't tempted to eat more (And more.
-And more.) until you feel satisfied.
+With pretzels and other high-calorie foods, dishing out a single serving and then putting away the bag can make you less tempted to eat more.

 Non-Dairy Ice Cream

 While liver is packed with protein and zinc, it's also full of calories and cholesterol.
-The average single serving has 516 calories and a whopping 1,124 mg of cholesterol.
-If you can't live without liver, enjoy this meal in moderation to keep dinner calories in check.
+The average single serving has 516 calories and 1,124 mg of cholesterol.
+If you can't live without liver but want to keep your dinner calories in check, enjoy this meal in moderation.
 Otherwise, choose lean protein sources such as salmon, trout, or turkey breast that have less than half as many calories.

-We know you've heard this one before, but its worth repeating—many of your favorite salad dressings can boast as many calories and fat grams as a full meal.
-One 3-ounce serving of Caesar salad dressing, for example, has 390 calories and 42 grams of fat!
-Make your own lighter version at home (we love this slimmed-down recipe for Chicken Caesar Salad).
-Or play it safe away from home with balsamic vinegar and olive oil to keep your salad light and healthy.
+You've probably heard this one before, but its worth repeating—many of your favorite salad dressings can be loaded in calories and fat.
+One 3-ounce serving of Caesar salad dressing, for example, has 390 calories and 42 grams of fat.
+To lighten up your salad, make your own version at home (try this recipe for chicken Caesar salad).
+Or play it safe away from home with balsamic vinegar and olive oil to keep your salad light.

 Mayonnaise may be a sandwich staple, but spreading just two tablespoons on your bread adds an extra 180 calories to lunch.
 That's about the same as eating an additional sammy made with turkey, vegetables, and mustard.

 Often used in dessert recipes, at 65 calories per tablespoon, condensed milk is definitely a condensed source of calories.
-If your recipe calls for condensed milk, try using the fat-free version instead to save on calories and fat but still get plenty of flavor.
+If your recipe calls for condensed milk but you don't want the calories, try using the fat-free version instead.

-This delicious Spanish dish is full of rice, vegetables, and seafood—sounds healthy, right?
-It depends on how it is prepared.
+This delicious Spanish dish is full of rice, vegetables, and seafood.
+Its calorie count depends on how it is prepared.
 Many restaurants use a lot of oil in the cooking process, resulting in more than 500 calories per 1-cup serving.
-Instead, make your own light and healthy version with this quick and easy recipe.
+For a lighter version, try this brown rice paella recipe.

 Depending on what kind you choose, plain, unprepared ground beef can contain 350 calories and 28 grams of fat (or more) per small 4-ounce serving.
-Aim to purchase 93-percent lean or higher to save on excess calories and fat without skimping on flavor in your favorite recipe.
+Aim to purchase 93-percent lean or higher to if you want a lower-calorie choice for your favorite recipe.

 Often marketed as butter's healthier cousin, margarine isn't exactly low in calories.
-Yes, it clocks in lower than 100-calorie-per-pat butter, but just one tablespoon of margarine still has 45 calories, so don't go crazy with it.
+Yes, it clocks in lower than 100-calorie-per-pat butter, but just one tablespoon of margarine still has 45 calories.

 Love Indian food?
 If you're watching your weight, you may want to steer clear of curry at restaurants.
-Most curry dishes are high in fat and calories (especially meat), and can range between 400-600 calories per serving.
-(That's why we love making this chicken curry recipe at home instead).
+Most curry dishes are high in fat and calories (especially when they have meat), and can range between 400-600 calories per serving.
+(For a light dish, try making this chicken curry recipe at home instead).